Biden sending millions more COVID tests to schools to keep them open - NewsBreak

 The new crop of tests is enough to cover only a small fraction of the more than 50 million students and educators in the nation’s schools.
 The administration hopes the tests will fill critical shortfalls in schools that are having difficulty securing tests through existing federal funding or are facing outbreaks of the more transmissible COVID-19 variant.

-The White House says states will be able to request the tests immediately and the tests will be available for use by the end of the month.FDA warns against using some antigen, antibody tests due to high risk of false results
+The White House says states will be able to request the tests immediately and the tests will be available for use by the end of the month.COVID-19 at-home test rollout: where to get at-home tests in Arkansas

 The administration is also working to target other federally backed testing sites to support school testing programs, including locating Federal Emergency Management Agency sites at schools.